rouni001/CLARK/README.md

 1. Computer Science and Engineering Department, University of California, Riverside, CA 92521
 2. Botany and Plant Sciences Department, University of California, Riverside, CA 92521

+## Introduction

+The problem of supervised DNA sequence classification arises in several fields of computational molecular biology.
+Although this problem has been extensively studied, it is still computationally challenging due to size of the datasets that modern sequencing technologies can produce.

+We introduce CLARK a novel approach to classify metagenomic reads at the species or genus level with high accuracy and high speed.
+Extensive experimental results on various metagenomic samples show that the classification accuracy of CLARK is better or comparable to the best state-of-the-art tools and it is significantly faster than any of its competitors.
+In its fastest single-threaded mode CLARK classifies, with high accuracy, about 32 million metagenomic short reads per minute.
+CLARK can also classify BAC clones or transcripts to chromosome arms and centromeric regions.

+CLARK is a versatile, fast and accurate sequence classification method, especially useful for metagenomics and genomics applications.

 ## Publications